Released on 12 February 2015.

 Translated by Amanda Love Darragh

-A truly remarkable account of this most terrible era in modern history, The Diary of Lena Mukhina is the vivid first-hand testimony of a courageous young woman struggling simply to survive.
+The Diary of Lena Mukhina is a truly remarkable account of this most terrible era in modern history.
+It offers readers the vivid first-hand testimony of a courageous young woman struggling simply to survive.

 The most revealing, facinating and harrowing personal diaries ever written, all of which offer a unique first-hand perspective of a momentous era in history, from World War Two to Apartheid.

 Want to hear more about Pan Macmillan?
 Sign up for great extra content and free extracts.